Allighand History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The history of the Allighand family goes back to the ancient Anglo-Saxon culture of Britain.
 It is derived from the family living in the place named Allingham, which was in Kent.
 Allingham is a compound name, composed of the Old English elements Alling, which means holly, and ham, which means homestead.
 Thus, Allingham means holly homestead.
-CITATION[CLOSE]

 Early Origins of the Allighand family

 The surname Allighand was first found in Kent where they were Lords of the manor of Allingham.

 Early History of the Allighand family